apostrophecms/apostrophe-documentation/reference/apostrophe-ui/browser-apostrophe-ui.md

 Optionally you can give the attr a value which can be used to target another element's active class to be toggled.
-### enhanceAdminMenu()
-Implement the admin bar's toggle behavior and graceful close of dropdowns at appropriate times.
 ### enhanceDropdowns()
 Implement automatic width adjustment for `[data-apos-dropdown]` menus that have a `[data-apos-dropdown-button-label]`.